 Amy-Sarah Marshall, President

 Amy-Sarah, an appointee to the Governor’s Task Force on LGBT Tourism and a former member of the Human Rights Commission in Charlottesville, has been advocating for LGBTQ rights since age 16.
 A 2016 recipient of the Q Award, given by the Business Women’s Roundtable of the local Chamber of Commerce, she’s promoted the LGBTQ community as a moderator of Virginia Festival of the Book panels, a lady arm wrestler with CLAW, and as speaker at numerous events and rallies.
 Since then, she has served as a ROSMY facilitator, conducted sexual education outreach, and has been organizing LGBTQ community events and forums in the Charlottesville area for over four years.
 With an MFA in Creative Writing/Poetry, expertise in online content strategies and public relations, and several years of professional experience building effective web content for nonprofit and educational organizations, Amy Sarah brings an enthusiastic and creative vision to the Cville Pride project.

 Julie Weed, Vice-President

 Julia Weed has a passion for helping people feel connected in their community.
 She led the organization of the successful Q-munity Fairs in 2006 and 2007, showcasing over 40 services and businesses that support the LGBTQ community.
 Julia is a middle-school teacher who provides support at school to her queer and questioning students by being open and proud, and by being involved in anti-bullying initiatives.
 She is a certified Olweus trainer and has been a leader in the anti-bullying education within her school for over 8 years.
-In 2010, Julia became a volunteer facilitator for ROSMY Blue Ridge, which is a support group in Charlottesville for LGBTQ youth, and was 2011-12’s volunteer of the year.
+In 2010, Julia became a volunteer facilitator for ROSMY Blue Ridge (now Side by Side), which is a support group in Charlottesville for LGBTQ youth, and was 2011-12’s volunteer of the year.
 In 2012, Julia helped to organize Charlottesville’s first, and very successful, Pride Festival.

 Jenny Mead, Secretary